 speaker

 Chief Financial Officer

 Yeah, it's Kelly.
-I'd say that again, we're reaffirmed that we didn't change our guidance.
-So our margin expectations continue to be the same for remainder of 2024.
-And I believe what I may have mentioned on the last call was that from a personnel perspective, we are expecting, you know, kind of call it a 50 to 100 basis point improvement as a percentage of revenue, as well as on the OpEx side.
-We're seeing a bit of the opposite, about a 50 basis point increase.
-The improvements that we're seeing in personnel, as well as improvements that we're seeing on the OpEx side, is driven by the cost savings initiatives that we outlined on the prior call as well, where we expect to deliver 40 to 45 million, I'm sorry, 30 to 35 million dollars of cost savings this year.
+I'd say that, um, again, or reaffirmed that we didn't change our guidance.
+So our, our margin expectations continue to be the same for, uh, for remainder of 24.
+And I believe what I may have mentioned in the last car was that from a personnel perspective, We are expecting, um, you know, kind of call it a 50 to a hundred basis point improvement, uh, as a percentage of revenue, as well as on the OpEx side, we're seeing a bit of the opposite, about a 50 basis point increase.
+Uh, the improvements that we're seeing in personnel, as well as improvements that we're seeing on the OpEx side is driven by, uh, the cost savings initiatives that, um, that we outlined on the prior call as well, uh, where we expect to deliver 40 to 45 million, I'm sorry, 30 to $35 million of cost savings this year.
 The increase in other OpEx year over year is driven by really two things.
 One, increased investment in advertising, particularly at T. Aaron's business, which is a component of what's kind of driving our growth that we're seeing there.
-Also, there are some new store opening costs associated with the store that we're opening at Brandsmar.
+Also, there are some new store opening costs associated with the store that we're opening at BrandSmart.
 So that's what's driving that 50 basis point increase in operating margin.
 I also want to just give you kind of a quick update on spread of earnings through the course of the year.
-We're currently expecting that consolidated revenues for the full year are in line with expectations, but that they're going to grow sequentially each quarter, with Q2 representing about 20 to 25 percent of the full year.
-And then as that translates down to adjusted EBITDA, we're expecting that Q2 is going to represent about 25 percent of the full year there.
+We're currently expecting that consolidated revenues for the full year are in line with expectations, but that they're going to grow sequentially each quarter, with Q2 representing about 20% to 25% of the full year.
+And then as that translates down to adjusted EBITDA, we're expecting that Q2 is going to represent about 25%. of the full year there.
 And then you probably also heard us talk about a change in tax rate on the prepared remarks.
 So there, that 12 percentage point improvement did lead to our increase in outlook for non-GAAP EPS, but the tax rate will be different in each quarter of the year.
 I think more specifically, we're expecting that Q4 will be about 300 basis points lower than Q2 and Q3, with Q2 and Q3 roughly the same.
 So hopefully that helps you all with some of your modeling for the year.

+speaker